Torreip/me-journal/docs/BIBLE.md

 - Use English only for naming.
 - Only one Class | Component | Function per file
 - Utilisation de `ES6` (async/await, import, ...)
+- Only using function components and not class components.

 Ressources about [CamelCase](https://en.wikipedia.org/wiki/Camel_case) in general